-This means that if you’re not showing me photos of you and names, as a visitor you’re really letting me down.
-Going on a tour is an intensely personal thing – we get locked into a car for hours with someone we’ve never met before.
+This means that if you’re not showing me names photos of you, you’re really letting me down as a visitor.
+Going on a tour is an intensely personal thing – we get locked in a car for hours with someone we’ve never met before.
 I need to make sure you’re a normal human being.

 Just check out this amazing implementation from Broadway Up Close(opens in a new tab) in New York:

-Each staff member has their own photos, profile and they even have the team dog listed!
+Each staff member has their own photos and profile, and they even have the team dog listed!